Agenoria (locomotive): Design and construction

 The boiler had two safety valves, one of which was inaccessible to the enginemen.
-An unusual feature of the locomotive are the balance weights in the driving wheels, which also act as decorative nameplates.
+An unusual feature of the locomotive is the balance weights in the driving wheels, which also act as decorative nameplates.

 According to The Engineer of 1890:

 The Agenoria has upright cylinders working half-beams, thus reducing the stroke of the pistons to the cranks.
 The cylinders are 8 1/2 in diameter, with a stroke of 3 ft.
 There is a parallel motion to the piston-rod, and the feed pump is worked from one of the half-beams.
 The fire is within a large tubular boiler, branching into two tubes, with the chimney at the end of the boiler, the barrel of which is 10 ft long and 4 ft diameter.
 The excentrics for driving the slides are loose on the axle, with a clutch to drive either way, and there is hand gear to the valves to cause the axle to turn half round to bring the right clutch into action.
 The exhaust steam is discharged into the chimney, but it does not necessarily follow that it acted as a steam blast.
 Indeed, the great height given to the chimney can have no other object than to create the required draught.
 The driving wheels are 4 ft 3/4 in diameter, and there are coupling rods to the front wheels, which are provided with springs.

-Foster, Rastrick and Company only produced four locomotives, of which three were exported to the USA.
+Foster, Rastrick and Company only produced four locomotives, three of which were exported to the United States.
 These included their best known locomotive, and the first in the US, the Stourbridge Lion.